-I have visited at the beginning of September and that is when it gets tricky – you might or you might not be lucky with the weather, it is so unpredictable!
-I, for instance, had a couple of really shitty days in Melbourne, it was raining at times and it was also very cold.
+I visited at the beginning of September and that is when it gets tricky – you might or you might not be lucky with the weather, it is so unpredictable!
+I, for instance, had a couple of really shitty days in Melbourne because it was raining at times and it was also very cold.
 But most times the weather was fine!

-The good part about visiting during the shoulder season is having less tourists around and the significant price drop for accommodation.
+The good part about visiting during the shoulder season is that there are fewer tourists around and there is also a significant price drop for accommodations.
 If you are visiting after mid-October, please note that some of the open-air attractions will be closed.

-Winters can get quite brutal in that part of the world, so make sure you bring many-many layers.
-But hey, you can do ice skating, skiing or even sleigh rides!
+Winters can get quite brutal in that part of the world, so make sure you bring many, many layers.
+But hey, you can try ice skating, skiing or even sleigh rides!

 You have reached the end of this long article, bravo!

-When I just started to write the post I planned to have just 15 top things to do in Montreal, but I could not stop myself and it extended further and further, sorry about that, I guess. 🙂
+When I started to write this post I just planned to have just the 15 top things to do in Montreal, but I could not stop myself and it extended further and further, sorry about that, I guess. 🙂

-Above I talked about the 15 Montreal activities that you cannot miss, places to visit if you have more time and on top of that, I added A LOT of practical information about prices, transportation, food, and many others.
+Above I talked about the 15 Montreal activities that you cannot miss, places to visit if you have more time and on top of that, I added A LOT of practical information about prices, transportation, food, and a lot of other advice.